Modeling the bounce of a gas-filled ball: Temperature dependence of the coefficient of restitution

-Our experiment uses a tennis ball, which has no valve for injecting air.
-Fortunately, there is another way to change the internal pressure: by heating or cooling.
-The ideal gas law states that the pressure of a fixed number of gas molecules (i.e. those in the tennis ball) is proportional to the absolute gas temperature.
+We were curious if our model also describes the temperature-dependence of the coefficient of restitution for a sealed ball.
+In this case, the ideal gas law implies that the pressure of a fixed number of gas molecules (those inside the ball) is proportional to the absolute gas temperature.
 Thus, changing the temperature of the gas inside the ball changes $P_{\rm in}$.

-In our model, it's easy to see how the coefficient of restitution $\epsilon$ depends upon the temperature $T$ (in Kelvin) of the gas in the ball.
-From the ideal gas law, $P_{\rm in} = k T$, where $k$ is a constant.
-Substitute this into Eq.~(\ref{e:almostfinal}), divide numerator and denominator by $k$, and take the square root of both sides.
-One obtains the functional dependence of the coefficient of restitution $\epsilon$ on temperature $T$:
+If we assume that the loss coefficient $\mu$ does not change with temperature, then we can show how $\epsilon$ depends upon the temperature $T$ (in Kelvin) of the gas in the ball.
+From the ideal gas law, $P_{\rm in} = k T$.
+Here, $k$ is a constant: the product of Boltzmann's constant and the number of gas molecules per unit volume inside the ball.
+Substitute this into Eq.~(\ref{e:almostfinal2}), removing the common factor of $k$ from numerator and denominator.
+One obtains the dependence of $\epsilon$ on temperature $T$: